All Episodes

 But he made the case.

-He said this is what's happened, and he said they have declined to prosecute, and it's got to be disheartening for an inspector general is doing his job.
+And it's got to be disheartening for the inspector general is doing his job.

 Sorry, so let's go to the questioning.

-Uh and I've been playing this fairly often because it gives us the mindset.
+And I've been playing this fairly often because it gives us the mindset.

-And now we have Stephen Boyd's letter that confirms everything that, in fact, the attorney general had been saying.
+And now we have Stephen Boyd's letter that confirms everything that, in fact, the Attorney General had been saying.

 And let's play Lindsey Graham asking about what he thinks is important and what he thinks about the Mueller report if it's finished.